luis5tb/luis5tb.github.io/_posts/2024-10-21-openshift-ai-validated-pattern.md

 ## OpenShift AI Validated Pattern

-The **OpenShift AI Validated Pattern** automates the installation and configuration of all components necessary for running OpenShift AI.
+The **RAG Demo Validated Pattern** automates the installation and configuration of all components necessary for running OpenShift AI.
 This pattern significantly simplifies the deployment process, allowing you to deploy the RAG demo on OpenShift AI without manual intervention for each component.

-The code for the validated pattern is located at https://github.com/luis5tb/rhoai-patterns-demo, and it is named `rhoai-pattern-demo`
+The code for the validated pattern is located at https://github.com/luis5tb/rhoai-patterns-demo, and it is named **rhoai-pattern-demo**

 ### Dependencies Installation

-The `rhoai-pattern-demo` pattern handles the installation of several critical dependencies required to run AI workloads efficiently on OpenShift AI.
+The **rhoai-pattern-demo** pattern handles the installation of several critical dependencies required to run AI workloads efficiently on OpenShift AI.
 These include:

 - **OpenShift Serverless**: Provides event-driven architecture, enabling applications to scale based on demand, without the need for constant resource allocation.
 This is required by the KServe component, used by OpenShift AI to deploy models.